You (Almost) Can't Beat Brute Force for 3-Matroid Intersection: Introduction

 The main result of \cite{FGLS19} is that if an implicit set system has an extension algorithm of time $c^k\cdot \poly(|I|)$, then there is an algorithm for the same implicit set system which runs in time $\left(2-\frac{1}{c}\right)^n\cdot \poly(|I|)$, where $n=|E|$ is the size of the ground set associated with the instance.
 For example, this means that the parameterized $1.252^k\cdot\poly(|I|)$ algorithm for Vertex Cover \cite{HN24} enables to obtain a $\left(2-\frac{1}{1.252}\right)^n \cdot \poly(|I|) \approx 1.2012^n\cdot \poly(|I|)$ algorithm for the problem, where $n$ is the number of vertices in the graph.
 This holds as the parameterized algorithm for Vertex Cover can be easily used to derive an extension algorithm for the problem.
 The technique has been extended to approximation algorithms \cite{EKMNS22,EKMNS23,EKMNS24} and to multivariate subroutines \cite{GL17}.
 It was also shown in \cite{EKMNS24} that the conversion done by the technique is, in some sense, tight.

 A {\em parameterized} randomized algorithm for oracle $\ell$-matroid intersection is a randomized algorithm for oracle-$\ell$-MI which runs in time $f(k)\cdot \poly(n)$, where $n=|E|$ is the size of the ground set of the input instance, and $k$ is the rank of $(E,\cI_1)$, the first matroid of the instance.
 Intuitively, such an algorithm is efficient if $k$ is significantly smaller than $n$.
-An algorithm for $\ell$-MI parameterized by $k$, whose runtime is $c^{k^2}\cdot \poly(|E|)$, for some $c\geq 1$, has been proposed by Huang and Ward \cite{huang2023fpt} for every $\ell\geq 3$.
+An algorithm for $\ell$-MI parameterized by $k$, whose runtime is $c^{k^2}\cdot \poly(|E|)$, for some $c\geq 1$, has been proposed by Huang and Ward \cite{huang2023fpt} for every $\ell\geq 3$, and the abovementioned result of Eiben et al. \cite{eiben2024determinantal} gives a faster running time of $2^{k} \cdot \poly(|E|)$ for linear matroids.
 We refer the reader to standard textbooks \cite{cygan2015parameterized,downey2012parameterized} for a comprehensive introduction to parameterized complexity and more general definitions.

 Up to some technicalities due to the oracles, it is possible to cast $\ell$-MI as an implicit set system.
 Furthermore, it is easy to show that a parameterized algorithm for $3$-MI of time $g(k)\cdot \poly(|E|)$ implies an extension algorithm of the same running time.
 Therefore, by \cite{FGLS19}, a parameterized $c^k\cdot \poly(|E|)$ algorithm for $\ell$-MI, for any $c>1$, would imply a $\left(2-\frac{1}{c}\right)^{|E|}\cdot \poly(|E|)$ algorithm for $\ell$-MI, contradicting \Cref{thm:3MIMain}.
 However, the results of \cite{FGLS19} cannot be applied together with the parameterized algorithm of \cite{huang2023fpt} as its running time is not of the form $c^k\cdot \poly(|E|)$, and cannot be used to rule out a parameterized algorithm with running times such as $2^{k\log \log k }\cdot \poly(|E|)$.